Ilya-Polyakov/frogTextureDebug/README.md

-# frogTextureDebug
+# Texture on JSON Model

 Example of putting texture on json model.